saharpe/snyk-task/README.md

 <img src="https://snyk.io/wp-content/themes/snyk_v2_etyhadar/dist/images/svg/logo.svg" style="margin: auto;"></img>

 This repository contains an E2E project that contains a VueJS application and a NodeJS server.
-The applications allows users to get the full dependencies tree by a given npm package and its version.
+The applications allows users to get the full dependencies tree of a given npm package name and its version.

 ### Requirements

 - Update the `/package` endpoint, so that it returns all of the transitive dependencies for a package, not only the first order dependencies
 - Present these dependencies in a tree view that can be viewed from a Web Browser (you can use any technologies you find suitable)

-# NOTE
+# * NOTE *

 Each of the repositories inside (server/client) has a README file which provides further details on how it actually works, take a look!